Which Sunscreen To Wear This Summer

-As your skin doctor in Salem, it’s important that our patients at the Dermatology Clinic understand the risks they face from the sun on a daily basis.
+As your skin doctor in Salem, it’s important that our patients at Valley View Dermatology understand the risks they face from the sun on a daily basis.
 Harmful radiation from the sun dramatically increases your risk of age spots, frown lines, skin cancer, and a range of other long-term problems.

 Normally, patients are recommended to wear sunscreen whenever they leave the house to protect their skin from the sun’s harmful rays.
 But the results of a new study now suggest that not all sunscreens provide the kind of protection they advertise.

 Over 40 percent of sunscreens tested by the consumer advocate publication Consumer Reports failed to meet their SPF claims, according the magazine’s latest annual report on the products.